 SSR Annual Meeting Child Caregiving Grant

 At a time in your career when attending meetings can be most beneficial, early-career scientists often struggle to balance family care needs, budgets, and care logistics.
-In response to these challenges, SSR is offering grants to help partially offset childcare costs to attend the annual meeting in Dublin, Ireland.
+In response to these challenges, SSR is offering grants to help partially offset childcare costs to attend the annual meeting in Washington, D.C..
 The SSR will be providing up to ten grants of $500 per family.

 SSR Emerging Investigator Grant

-The purpose of these grant awards is to support early-stage investigators with seed grants that will generate valuable preliminary data.
+These grant awards support early-stage investigators with seed grants that generate valuable preliminary data.
 As a global society whose mission is to advance the science of reproduction, fertility, and development for the benefit of humans and animals, the SSR welcomes proposals from all countries and on all reproduction-related subject areas.

 Proposals that do not follow submission guidelines will not be considered for funding.